 In an effort to address these shortages, and also to help create viable rental income opportunities for California homeowners, the state has passed a series of laws which make it easier for California cities, municipalities and, or counties, to allow accessory dwelling units to be added within homeowners’ existing properties.
 Their ordinances must be less restrictive than the state’s mandates.

-Accessory dwelling units (ADU) are also be known in California as granny flats, guest houses, mother-in-law apartments, in-law suites, casitas, etc, depending on local custom.
+Accessory dwelling units (ADU) may also be referred to in California as granny flats, guest houses, mother-in-law apartments, in-law suites, casitas, etc, depending on local custom.

-The California laws that have lenient restrictions on building/ permitting ‘granny flats’/ accessory dwellings units take effect on January 1, 2017.
+The California laws that have lenient restrictions on building and permitting new ‘granny flats’/ accessory dwellings units take effect on January 1, 2017.

-The California new laws pertaining to Accessory Dwelling Units and Juniors are:
+Favorable California new laws on Granny Flats and Accessory Dwelling Units (ADUs)

 SB 1069 California Land Use: Zoning